hotosm/hotosm-website/volunteer.markdown

 ---

 ## Get in touch and talk to us
 Join the conversation on [Slack](http://slack.hotosm.org/)!
 A large number of volunteers and staff discuss mapping, emergencies, Working Groups and other matters on our Slack channel.
+Or you can join the same conversation on our [Space (Beta) on Matrix](https://matrix.to/#/#openmapping-humanitarian:matrix.org), a modern open source and decentralized platform.

 <div class="anchor" id="mapping-volunteers"></div>
 <h2>Mapping Volunteers</h2>